falcosecurity/falco-website/content/en/docs/install-operate/upgrade.md

 ## Falco binary

 For the Falco binary we don't provide specific update paths, you just have to remove files installed by the old `tar.gz` and download the new version of Falco as described [here](../installation/#falco-binary)

+## Special Note on Kernel Drivers and Kernel Upgrades

+When performing kernel upgrades on your host, a reboot is required.
+Consequently, the Falco binary restarts, and additionally, you must ensure that a new kernel driver corresponding to the updated kernel release (`uname -r`) is available when using the kernel module or traditional BPF driver.
+By using Falco's `falco-driver-loader`, these processes are automated for you, making it easy to handle kernel upgrades.
+The Falco Project features a kernel crawler and automated CI, ensuring you can always obtain the necessary pre-built driver artifact, even for the latest kernel releases we support.

+The great news is that modern BPF driver is more resilient to it, because of the CO-RE "Compile Once - Run Everywhere" feature that made it possible to bundle the driver into the Falco binary - it will just continue to work on the upgraded kernel.
+If possible, use modern BPF!